 Dave was squatted down, examining a speck of dirt or something on the ground.
 Watching him, I wondered if he ever thought about London, if he remembered being Salesman of the Year or that he had once been a young man with a bright future.

 There is a scene at the end of the movie Saving Private Ryan where we learn that many soldiers have given their lives to save a single man.
-The captain of the rescue team, who is about to die himself, whispers his last words to Ryan, the man who will return safely home to lead a normal life.
+The captain of the rescue team, himself about to die, whispers his last words to Ryan, the man who will return safely home to lead a normal life.
 “Earn this,” the captain says.
 “Earn it.”